Costa Rica 5-day Wilderness First Responder (7 days all-inclusive)

 - Large drybag for transporting your items during the rafting descent

 A. Gran Hotel (Central and Second Ave.)
 San Jose, Costa Rica.

 Q. What is the meeting time?

 A. Day 7 at midday.
 You will be dropped back off in San Jose at the Gran Hotel.

-If you'd like to continue your travels to the Carribean coast, which is closer to where the course ends, instead of going back to San Jose, you can leave right from our lodgings at 'Finca Pacuarito' or the nearby town of Siquirres by bus, Interbus (shuttle service for travellers), taxi, or rental car.if you'd like suggestions or to discuss your travels before or after the course.
+If you'd like to continue your travels to the Carribean coast, which is closer to where the course ends, instead of going back to San Jose, you can leave right from our lodgings at 'Finca Pacuarito' or the nearby town of Siquirres by bus, Interbus (shuttle service for travellers), taxi, or rental car.anytime if you'd like suggestions or to discuss your travel plans for before or after the course.